vsoch/proposal-jekyll/proposals/proposal-website.md

 ## Use Cases

 I am hosting an initiative, project, or community that is proposal driven, and I want an easy way to maintain an interface of final proposals and drafts.
-I can use this template to support this functionality!
+I can use this template to support this functionality.

 ## Sections